decretist/Dissertation/Chapter0/chapter0.md

 second-recension *dicta*.

 Next, I needed a distraction text presumably not written by Gratian.
-For that purpose, I chose extracts from the pseudo-Augustinian *de Vera et Falsa Penitentia* quoted extensively by Gratian in *de Pen.*
+For that purpose, I chose extracts from the pseudo-Augustinian *De vera et falsa penitentia* quoted extensively by Gratian in *de Pen.*
 In the interest of getting fast results, I used the ```vi``` text editor to hand-edit the excepts directly out of the Reuter and Silagi e-text.
-With the case statements and the *de Vera* extracts in hand, I now had enough in the way of text samples to verify that I had installed and configured R, R Studio, and stylo correctly.
-I have to admit that I was somewhat disappointed that the results of the first test were exactly what I should have expected: the case statements and the excerpts from *de Vera* formed distinct clusters **[reproduce!]**, indicating that they were written by two different individual authors.
-As *de Vera* is an anonymous work that predated the *Decretum* by no more than a decade or so, and because Gratian was one of the earliest authors to quote extensively from it (although not the earliest, as I mistakenly believed at the time), I thought it would make an excellent dissertation topic if it turned out that Gratian forged *de Vera*.
+With the case statements and the *De vera* extracts in hand, I now had enough in the way of text samples to verify that I had installed and configured R, R Studio, and stylo correctly.
+I have to admit that I was somewhat disappointed that the results of the first test were exactly what I should have expected: the case statements and the excerpts from *De vera* formed distinct clusters **[reproduce!]**, indicating that they were written by two different individual authors.
+As *De vera* is an anonymous work that predated the *Decretum* by no more than a decade or so, and because Gratian was one of the earliest authors to quote extensively from it (although not the earliest, as I mistakenly believed at the time), I thought it would make an excellent dissertation topic if it turned out that Gratian forged *De vera*.

-Having confirmed that my test environment could correctly distinguish the authorship of the case statements from that of the pseudo-Augustinian excerpts from *de Vera*, I moved on to the much slower process of hand-editing text samples of the first- and second-recension *dicta* from the Reuter and Silagi e-text.[^10]
+Having confirmed that my test environment could correctly distinguish the authorship of the case statements from that of the pseudo-Augustinian excerpts from *De vera*, I moved on to the much slower process of hand-editing text samples of the first- and second-recension *dicta* from the Reuter and Silagi e-text.[^10]